isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

   - Expected Results: You should not be able to do any configuring, and there should be an error message explaining that you don't have the necessary rights.

-#### Create standard profile
+### Profiles
 Prerequisites:

+- Follow the [Installation](#installation) and [Site Configuration](#site-configuration) steps successfully
 - the admin configuration web part must exist in a SharePoint Page
 - you must BE a site owner of the site containing that page.
-- finish testing the functionality of the repository explorer web part
+#### Create standard profile

+Prerequisites:
+- None

 Steps: